Lufter/Lufter.github.io/_pages/about.md

 ---
 permalink: /
-title: "Quantun Ring in The Shire?"
+title: "Quantum Ring in The Shire?"
 excerpt: "About me"
 author_profile: true
 redirect_from: